g0rbe/gorbe.io/content/posts/fail2ban/install/index.en.md

 ---
-sidebar_label: Install
 title: "Install and Configure Fail2Ban for SSH on Debian"
+description: "How to Install and Configure Fail2Ban for SSH on Debian"
+summary:  "How to Install and Configure Fail2Ban for SSH on Debian"
+date: 2023-11-15T10:57:40+01:00
 categories: ["fail2ban", "security","hardening" ]
-description: "How to Install and Configure Fail2Ban for SSH on Debian"
+keywords: ["fail2ban", "security","hardening" ]
+draft:  false
 ---

 Fail2Ban is a vital security tool for Linux servers, particularly useful in protecting SSH services against brute-force attacks.
 It monitors service logs for malicious activity and bans offending IPs for a specified duration.